nice-rain/RL-UnrealEngine-Plugin-Wrapper/README.md

 17. You may now write C++ functions within the blueprint function library and call them from your plugin's user widget!

+## Limitations

+1. Every time you recompile the User Widget, your window will go blank.
+This is due to the fact that the pointer to the slate module (wrapped by your widget) is no longer valid.
+In order to see changes, close the tab and open it again.
+The reason we don't auto-reload is answered below:

+2. This wrapper doesn't pass itself back to the user widget.
+This means the blueprint is unable to call functions associated with the C++ object (I feel that's a good thing).
+Because of this, the blueprint is not able to tell the wrapper plugin to reload the window (or call functions on it).
+This is the primary reason that we use a static blueprint function libary to handle all of our functions.

+3. Centered layouts that resize in UMG are quit difficult to create.
+The UMG of the example plugin has a layout that auto-centers with buttons and a title (regardless of window size).

 ## Authors

 * **Walker 'Nice Rain' Twyman**